CARV-ICS-FORTH/VHX/README.md

 In addition, **copy-in-copy-out** (CICO) data transportation can be used for messages of smaller sizes or when XPMEM is not available

-* Lock free synchronization:
+* Lock free synchronization

 VHX does not rely on locks or atomic function to achieve synchronization between processes.
 Instead it utilizes a single writer-many readers scheme for the handling of control variables

-* Data Pipeling (TODO)
+* Data Pipeling

-VHX will also be able to allow concurrent (in terms of hierarchy) transfer of data  with the use of data pipelining.
+VHX allows concurrent (in terms of hierarchy) transfer of data  with the use of data pipelining.

+* Vector Instructions

+VHX implements memcopy using Vector Instructions of the RISC-V architecture.

 ## Building